hackclub/sprig/firmware/spade/README.md

 ## Project Structure

-Spade uses CMake to build its binaries across platforms, although it's only tested to work on macOS.
+Spade uses CMake to build its binaries across platforms.
+It works best on MacOS and Linux, although Windows builds can work.

 Shared code, including rendering, JavaScript execution, and Sprig engine code is available in `src/shared/`.
 The platform-specific harness code for the PC and Pico editions are in `src/pc/` and `src/rpi/`, respectively.